 Top of the page

 The abuser may use fear, bullying, and threats to gain power and control over the other person.
-He or she may act jealous, controlling, or possessive.
+The abuser may act jealous, controlling, or possessive.
 These early signs of abuse may happen soon after the start of the relationship and might be hard to notice at first.

 After the relationship becomes more serious, the abuse may get worse.